 We have identified hardware, including any embedded chip technology/firmware, that was not Year 2000 compliant and replaced it as part of the routine turnover of technology capital.
-The remaining hardware requiring replacement is scheduled to be upgraded during the first half of 1999.
-By the end of June 1999, all hardware and embedded chip technology/firmware that we own is expected to be Year 2000 compliant.
+The remaining hardware requiring replacement was upgraded during the first half of 1999.
+By the end of June 1999, all hardware and embedded chip technology/firmware that we own was believed to be Year 2000 compliant.